The density conjecture for principal congruence subgroups: Introduction

 \begin{cor} Under the same assumptions as in Theorem \ref{thm1} and with the same notation we have for an irreducible unramified representation $\pi_v$ of ${\rm GL}_n(\Bbb{Q}_v)$ the bound

 where $\| . \|$ denotes the max-norm and $\sigma_{\pi_v} = \| \Re \mu_{\pi_v} \| =\max_j|\Re \mu_{\pi_v}(j)|$. \end{cor}

 The restriction that $q$ be squarefree is used at two independent technical (but important) points in the argument: in the computation of Kloosterman sums in Lemma \ref{technical} and in the computation of local Whittaker functions for supercuspidal representations in Section \ref{sec6}.
-This restriction, however, does not appear to be fundamental and can likely be removed with more work and somewhat different arguments.
+It might be possible to remove this assumption with more work and somewhat different arguments, cf.\ the remarks at the end of Subsection \ref{12} and after Lemma \ref{technical}.

-We will prove several different versions of Theorem \ref{thm1} that we now discuss.
+We prove several different versions of Theorem \ref{thm1} that we now discuss.

-The condition $\sigma_{\varpi,v}(v) \geq \sigma$ in the definition of $\mathcal{N}(\sigma, \mathcal{F})$ will be detected by a weight $T^{2\sigma_{\varpi,v}}$ for a parameter $T > 1$ in the trace formula.
-For several applications (including the ones in this paper) it is easier to work directly with this weight rather than the quantity $\mathcal{N}(\sigma, \mathcal{F})$, see Corollary \ref{cor-kuz} below.
-It is also possible to obtain a version of Theorem~\ref{thm1} on the level of cuspidal automorphic representations.
+The condition $\sigma_{\varpi,v}(v) \geq \sigma$ in the definition of $\mathcal{N}_v(\sigma, \mathcal{F})$ will be detected by a weight $T^{2\sigma_{\varpi,v}}$ for a parameter $T > 1$ in the trace formula.
+For several applications (including the ones in this paper) it is easier to work directly with this weight rather than the quantity $\mathcal{N}_v(\sigma, \mathcal{F})$; see Corollary \ref{cor-kuz} below.
+It is also possible to obtain a version of Theorem~\ref{thm1} on the level of cuspidal automorphic representations, rather than cuspidal automorphic forms.
 This is discussed in Remark~\ref{rem:aut_rep_pers} below.

 Also for applications it is useful to include non-cuspidal automorphic representations into the bound to be able to handle a full spectral decomposition.
 By Langlands' classification of Eisenstein series, this is essentially an inductive process based on Theorem \ref{thm1}.
 This more general bound will be stated and proved in Section \ref{sec-eis} below, and we refer to Theorem \ref{eisen}.